yapplejack/ebot/docs/about/why.md

 <br/>

-I have looked into alternatives to Google Docs, specifically GitBook, which both REV and WCP use but I found it lacking.
-You have to pay to allow your docs to be printed (and they do not look good when converted to PDF), their Google Doc conversion is worse than mine and they lack a lot of customization.
+I have looked into alternatives for Google Docs, specifically GitBook, which both REV and WCP use but I found it lacking.
+Video integration doesn't work too well, their printing is a paid feature (and doesn't function well), their Google Doc conversion is significantly worse than mine and they lack a lot of customization.

 <br/>